 - The FWS academic year is July 1st through June 30th.
 Students are not paid for what they don’t earn.
 Earnings “left over” from the previous year are not transferred to the next academic year.

 - FWS awards are cancelled if the student does not respond to the FWS offer within 3 weeks from the date FWS is awarded

-Thoroughly read the job requirements for each position and consider your program of study, previous work experiences and time schedule so that you can apply for the position that will be the best fit for you.
+- Thoroughly read the job requirements for each position and consider your program of study and previous work experience

 I am currently receiving unemployment.
 Do I have to report FWS earnings to the unemployment office?

 Yes, If you are receiving unemployment insurance benefits and are also employed in the FWS program, you must notify your local unemployment office that you are working in the FWS program.
 The California Employment Development Department (EDD) considers it willful misrepresentation to collect unemployment benefits without revealing that you are also receiving FWS.

 Yes, FWS earnings are considered taxable income by both federal and state governments.
 However, FWS earnings are not counted as income in determining eligibility for financial aid.

 - On campus employment positions

 - Must meet financial need requirement: complete FAFSA